sjara/jarapubs/2022paspeech/README.md

 # Extras
-- `make_feat_cell_reports.py`: generates areport for each cell in the database that shows: spike waveform, best channel, atlas-area, rasters for AM/pure tone sessions, gaussian best fits for best frequency, rasters/psths for speech sounds
+- `make_feat_cell_reports.py`: generates a report for each cell in the database that shows: spike waveform, best channel, atlas-area, rasters for AM/pure tone sessions, gaussian best fits for best frequency, rasters/psths for speech sounds
 - `make_speech_response_rasters.py`: generates rasters/PSTHs for speech responsive cells sorted for speech sound sessions sorted by Ft and VOT.
 Requires access to `fulldb_speech_tuning.h5`, `data_selectivity_indices.npz`, `data_shuffledSIs.npz`, and spike sorted ephys data.
 - `recordingSummary.py`: creates a .txt file with summaries of total number of cells and number of cells in each atlas area for each recording session.
 Requires access to celldb
-- `get_recordingSite_summary.py`
-- `test_rightvsleft.py`
-- `plot_audCtxFreqSelectivity.py`
-- `speech_selectivity_restrictby_BestFreq.py`
+- `plot_audCtxFreqSelectivity.py`: creates a plot of locations of cells, colored by best frequency
+- `speech_selectivity_restrictby_BestFreq.py`: compares the proportion of ftSelective cells between quadrants restricting by cells that respond to frequencies in the F2/F3 frequency range.